 Free radicals are naturally formed in the body through the interaction of oxygen with certain molecules and enzymes.
-Essentially, free radicals are atoms or (a group of atoms) that have an odd number of electrons or electrons that are unpaired.
-External sources can also contribute to the formation of free radicals — for instance, the dietary choices each of us make each day.
+Essentially, free radicals are atoms (or a group of atoms) that have an odd number of electrons.
+External sources can also contribute to the formation of free radicals — for instance, the dietary choices we make.

-The role of our Antioxidant molecules is to target these free-radical 'threats' and render them unable to react with cellular components that our bodies rely on to remain healthy.
+The role of our Antioxidant molecules is to target these free-radical 'threats' and render them unable to react with the cellular components our bodies rely on to remain healthy.
 They do this by safely combining with the free radicals -converting them into chemical structures that are no longer capable of creating a chain reaction.
-They inhibit the volatility of free radicals and diffuse the potential threat that they once posed.
+They remove the volatility of free radicals and eliminate the potential threat they once posed.

 Micronutrients are our main source of Antioxidants.
-Unfortunately, our bodies are not set up to manufacture these micronutrients by themselves, so the only way that we can ensure we have the Antioxidant line of defence is by incorporating sources of these micronutrients in our diets.
+Unfortunately, our bodies are not set up to manufacture these micronutrients themselves, so the only way that we can ensure we have the Antioxidant line of defence is by incorporating sources of them into our diets.

-1. (That's right you guessed it) NEMi Milk is naturally enriched with Selenium which contributes to the protection of cells from oxidative stress and the normal function of the immune system.
+1. Nemi Milk is naturally enriched with Selenium which contributes to the protection of cells from oxidative stress and the normal function of the immune system.

-2. Fruits and Berries — especially Blueberries, in fact, there is exciting new research that blueberries have been shown to improve memory in certain people.
+2. Fruits and Berries — Especially Blueberries.
+In fact, new research shows that blueberries improve memory in certain people.
 So don't forget- pick up some blueberries when you are next in your local farm shop.

-3. Veggies!
-Broccoli -the cabbage family tree-esque member legume is a fantastically nutritious veggie and with great antioxidant potential.
+3. Broccoli -This cabbage family tree member is a fantastically nutritious vegetable with great antioxidant potential.

-4. Garlic (that's right get your chewing gum handy) just one clove of garlic contains vitamins A, B and C, selenium, iodine, potassium, iron, calcium, zinc and magnesium- Italian anyone?
+4. Garlic -Just one clove of garlic contains vitamins A, B and C, selenium, iodine, potassium, iron, calcium, zinc and magnesium.

-5. Nuts- especially Walnuts.
-In fact, walnuts have twice the amount of antioxidants compare to other nutty sources.
+5. Nuts- Especially Walnuts.
+In fact, walnuts have twice the amount of antioxidants compared to other nutty sources.